ManuGatito/spsm/README.md

-# spsm
+# SPSM
-SPSM files repository
+SPSM, that stands for "Social Popular Scratchers Media" is a non-profit company.